Albertl/ecology-data/assignments/r-iteration-3.md

-Note that you can CHOOSE one of the last two exercises.
+Note that you can CHOOSE one of the last two exercises (#4 or #5).
 I recommend #4 if you are new to for loops, or #5 if you want a challenge.

 Place this code at the start of the assignment to load all the required packages.